paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 <a id="section-2272"></a>
 ## § 2272.
 Space science and technology strategy: coordination

 The Secretary of Defense and the Director of National Intelligence shall jointly develop and implement a space science and technology strategy and shall review and, as appropriate, revise the strategy biennially.
-Functions of the Secretary under this section shall be carried out jointly by the Assistant Secretary of Defense for Research and Engineering and the official of the Department of Defense designated as the Department of Defense Executive Agent for Space.
+Functions of the Secretary under this section shall be carried out jointly by the Assistant Secretary of Defense for Research and Engineering and the official of the Department of Defense designated as the Department of Defense Executive Agent for Space.11 See Transfer of Functions note below.

 ### Statutory Notes